 McCann would be arrested in 1996 as part of a conspiracy to smuggle and distribute more than 1,000 kilograms of marijuana to Florida from Mexico.
 The Texas federal indictment charged four persons for the smuggling conspiracy between 1988 and 1991.
-The criminal organization allegedly smuggled tons of marijuana from Mexico to South Florida.
 McCann, along with two other defendants, filed a motion to dismiss the federal indictment in Texas with negative results.
 McCann was sentenced to 3 years of probation with 100 days of home detention in Florida.